Interstate 60

-Interstate 60 (also known as Interstate 60: Episodes of The Road) is a 2002 American independent road film written and directed by Bob Gale, in his directorial debut, and starring James Marsden, Gary Oldman, Amy Smart, Christopher Lloyd, Chris Cooper and Kurt Russell, with a cameo by Michael J. Fox.
+Interstate 60 (also known as Interstate 60: Episodes of the Road) is a 2002 American independent road film written and directed by Bob Gale, in his directorial debut, and starring James Marsden, Gary Oldman, Amy Smart, Christopher Lloyd, Chris Cooper, Amy Jo Johnson, Art Evans, Ann-Margret and Kurt Russell, with a cameo by Michael J. Fox.
+It involves a trip to the fictional town of Danver, Colorado.

 Plot

-The opening introduces O.W.
-Grant, who carries a pipe in the shape of a monkey-head.
-He demonstrates his mysterious powers in an encounter with a businessman, when granting the man's wish results in the businessman being hit by a truck.
-O.W.
-Grant stands for One Wish Grant.
+In a bar, a college student affirms that the United States does not have any folktales involving characters who grant wishes.
+An elderly man then interrupts him, insisting that he is wrong.
+He mentions O.W.
+Grant, who carries a pipe in the shape of a monkey's head.
+Grant travels the country granting wishes to strangers, usually messing with them in the process.
+However, if he likes you, he will play it straight.

-Neal Oliver aspires to be an artist, despite the lack of support from his domineering father and analytical girlfriend.
+Meanwhile, St. Louis-based grocery warehouse worker Neal Oliver aspires to be an artist, despite the lack of support from his father and girlfriend.
 At a party for his 22nd birthday, O.W.
 Grant is the waiter who serves the cake.
-After Neal blows out the candles, he says he wished for an answer to his life.
-His father responds by handing him an admission letter to law school.
-As the family goes outside to look at the red convertible that Neal's dad bought him, a bucket falls onto Neal's head, knocking him out.
+While blowing out the candles, Neal wishes for an answer to his life.
+His father responds by handing him an admission letter to law school that Neal does not want to attend.
+The family goes outside to look at the red BMW convertible that Neal's dad bought him as a gift, but Neal notices that the car was clearly meant for his dad and not him.
+Neal is later struck on the head by a falling bucket.

-Neal wakes up in the hospital, where a doctor named Ray comes in and does a quick sight test using playing cards.
+Neal wakes up in the hospital, where a doctor named Ray comes in and does a sight test using playing cards.
 Neal has to name the suit on the cards.
-Neal asks if he got it right, and Ray points out that the cards actually had red spades and black hearts, emphasizing that things aren't always what they seem.
+Neal asks if he got it right, and Ray points out that the cards actually had red spades and black hearts, emphasizing that things are not always what they seem.

-After getting out of the hospital, Neal sees the mystery woman that he's been dreaming about in a billboard advertisement, but the billboard company insists that the billboard is blank.
-When Neal checks the billboard, he sees a new picture of the beautiful blonde, this time with a framed inscription "Call 555-1300".
-Neal calls the number, and a recorded message tells him that he has an appointment at 555 Olive Street, Suite 1300.
+After leaving the hospital, Neal sees a woman that he has been dreaming about in a billboard advertisement, but the billboard company insists that the billboard is blank.
+After checking the billboard, Neal sees a new picture of her, this time with a framed inscription "Call 555-1300".
+Neal calls the number, and a recorded message says that he has an appointment at 555 Olive Street, Suite 1300 in the downtown area.

-At the appointment, he again meets Ray, who gives him a package to deliver to a Robin Fields in a town called Danver in Colorado (not "Denver").
-Ray tells him that he'll find Danver by taking Interstate 60.
+At the appointment, Ray gives him a package to deliver to a Robin Fields in Danver, Colorado (not "Denver").
+Neal will find Danver by taking Interstate 60.